VaporeonScripts/pack-commit/README.md

    ```fish
    cp config.example.fish config.fish
    ```
 3. Edit `config.fish` with your own paths, pack name, and (optionally) credits and a version string.
+Each `SYNC_FOLDERS` entry needs a `source:destination` format — the script checks this at startup and will tell you if an entry is malformed.
 4. Make the script executable:
    ```fish
    chmod +x commit.fish